-Through this analysis, the Company's directors have satisfied themselves that the Company can continue its operational existence for at least until 30 June 2023.
+Through this analysis, the Company's directors have satisfied themselves that the Company can continue its operational existence through to 30 June 2024 and beyond.
 The directors consider that the going concern assumption is appropriate and have prepared the financial statements on a going concern basis.
-This assumes that the company will have adequate resources to continue its operational existence through meeting its liabilities as they come due.
+This assumes that the Company will have adequate resources to continue its operational existence through meeting its liabilities as they come due.